pojntfx/r3map/README.md

 ### 2. Efficiently Mounting a Remote Resource with the Managed Mount API

+> TL;DR: Create a server exposing a backend, create a client that connects to the server, and interact with the resource through a frontend of your choice (`[]byte`/file etc.)

 While the direct mount API is a good choice for mounting a resource if there is little to no latency, the managed mount API is the better choice if the resource is remote, esp. in networks with high latencies such as the public internet.
 Instead of the reads and writes being forwarded synchronously to the backend, the asynchronous background push- and pull system can take advantage of multiple connections and concurrent push/pull to significantly increase throughput and decrease access latency, as well as pre-emptively pulling specific offsets first (see the [mounts reference](#direct-mounts-managed-mounts-and-pull-priority) for more information).

+#### 2.1 Setting up a Server

 While it is possible to use, [any of the available backends](#backends) or creating a custom one, we'll be creating a client and server system, where a gRPC server exposes a resource backed by a file, and a managed mount uses a gRPC client to mount the resource.
 Note that since r3map is fully transport independent, there are other options available as well, such as fRPC and dudirekta, which [can have different characteristics depending on network conditions and other factors](https://pojntfx.github.io/networked-linux-memsync/main.html#rpc-frameworks-1).
 To create the server exposing the resource, first the backend and gRPC need to be set up: